nRF24/RF24Network/docs/sphinx/examples/Arduino/Network_Ping_Sleep.rst

 The displayed ``millis()`` count will give an indication of how much a node has been sleeping compared to the others, as ``millis()`` will not increment while a node sleeps.

-- Using this sketch, each node will send a ping to every other node in the network every few seconds.<br>
+- Using this sketch, each node will send a ping to every other node in the network every few seconds.
 - The RF24Network library will route the message across the mesh to the correct node.

 .. literalinclude:: ../../../../examples/Network_Ping_Sleep/Network_Ping_Sleep.ino